NicholasMacedo/UniversityScheduleMaker/README.md

 ### Optional Item Fields
 - Colour (Picked by clicking the colour square and selecting the colour of choice.)
+  - The colour selected for the course will be applied to the lab if selected.
 - Instructor Name
 - Location
 - Lab Checkbox (Only present on the initial course item.)

-**/!\ Note:**
-- The colour selected for the course will be applied to the lab if selected.
   - The Lab Checkbox will bring up the lab details below which have similar rules to the course details.

 ### Time Fields
 Time fields must follow these criteria in order to be accepted by the program: